Functors and natural transformations

 6. Prove or disprove: The function null :: [a] -> Bool is a natural transformation from the list functor to the constant functor.

-where (<*>) zips lists together rather than taking the Cartesian product.
+7. Implement the Applicative instance for: where (<*>) zips lists together rather than taking the Cartesian product.

 8. Show that every monad gives rise to an applicative functor.